Policy and Procedure #161.0, Purchasing

 4. contact their principal and/or manager to order goods and/or services to ensure adherence to this policy/procedure and Board processes in the selection of specific goods and/or services;

-5. refer to NAV Requisition & Financial System User Guide;
+5. refer to NAV Requisition and Financial System User Guide;

 6. understand that the Board does not take any responsibility for items purchased by any staff member who verbally or in writing authorizes a vendor to provide the school and/or department with the goods and/or services before dispatching the official Board purchase methods;

-7. be aware that purchases using school-generated funds including school council, student council or other fundraising funds must adhere to this policy and procedure;
+7. be aware that purchases using school-generated funds including student council or other fundraising funds must adhere to this policy and procedure;

 8. understand that Purchasing Services will only send copies of purchase orders to school email accounts once they have been processed by Purchasing Services;